Thomas Dunford

-His first solo CD Lachrimae, recorded for the Alpha label in 2012, was awarded the Caecilia prize in 2013.
+Dunford's first solo CD Lachrimae, recorded for the Alpha label in 2012, was awarded the Caecilia prize in 2013.
 BBC Music Magazine called him the “Eric Clapton of the lute”.
-His second CD Labirinto d’Amore was awarded the «Choc» by Classica magazine.
-He plays with a number of ensembles including Les Arts Florissants, the Centre de Musique Baroque de Versailles, Le Concert Spirituel, and Le Concert d'Astrée as well as performing solo and with other leading artists.
+Dunford's second CD Labirinto d’Amore was awarded the «Choc» by Classica magazine.
+Dunford plays with a number of ensembles including Les Arts Florissants, the Centre de Musique Baroque de Versailles, Le Concert Spirituel, and Le Concert d'Astrée as well as performing solo and with other leading artists.